Dzodze: Suburbs or Electoral Areas

+Ablorme

+Ablorme is among the suburbs that make up the Dzodze community.
+After residents had been in wait for many years, a new chief and queenmother were enstooled in 2022.
+They are currently Mr Angelis Dzakpasu and Madam Edo Nancy Amable under the stool names, Togbuiga Adisre VII and Mamaga Gbewodo II respectively.

 Demographics

-The inhabitants of Dzodze are primarily Ghanaian nationals who settled down after the exodus of Ewe people from Notsie in Togo to the South West of Ghana sometime in the later part of the seventeenth century, The Ewe language is the most widely spoken language in the town.
+The inhabitants of Dzodze are primarily Ghanaian nationals who settled down after the exodus of Ewe people from Notsie in Togo to the Southwest of Ghana sometime in the later part of the seventeenth century.
+The Ewe and French languages are the most widely spoken languages in the town.

-The meaning of Dzodze.
+Meaning of Dzodze

-Dzodze is an Ewe language: Dzo = to fly.
+Dzodze is in the Ewe language: Dzo = to fly.
 Dze = to land.
 Dzodze = flew and landed.
-According to the history, Torgbui Adzomefia's nephew Torgbui Amegayibor managed to cross the Aka river and settled on the part of the forest where his uncle Torgbui Adzomefia, and his people had already settled.
-During one of Torgbui Amegayibor's expeditions, he saw a cloud of smoke billowing from afar.
-He traced it to his uncle's village.
-He wondered how his uncle, and his family managed to cross the Aka River because he didn't see any human activity en route to the settlement.
-He asked his uncle, Torgbui Adzomefia, the means by which he got into the forest.
-This was the answer he got from his uncle; 'De mie dzo va dze.' we flew and landed.
+According to the history, Torgbui Ashite managed to cross the Aka river and settled on the part of the forest.
+One day when he was working in his farm Adisre met him in his farm and questioned him as to how he got here and he replied 'De mie dzo va dze.' (we flew and landed).
 Hence the name Dzodze.

 Production

 Dzodze is widely known for palm cultivation, which is further transformed into palm oil, palm wine, Akpteteshie (Local Gin).

+Dzodze currently hosts four radio stations, namely Fafa FM, Denyigba radio and Dzigbordi Radio.